-Since 2012, the central bank has been able to hold the boliviano’s value steady at 6.9 bolivianos per U.S. dollar.
+Since 2012, the central bank has been able to hold the boliviano’s foreign exchange value steady at 6.9 bolivianos per U.S. dollar.

-During this time, the inflation rate in the country also steadied, hitting a low of under 2% in 2019, the latest year for which data is available.
-(Since then, the COVID-19 pandemic and geopolitics have led to higher rates of inflation in much of the world, but inflation rates in Bolivia dropped throughout this period.
+During this time, the inflation rate in the country also steadied, hitting a low of 0.7% in 2021, the latest year for which data is available.
+The COVID-19 pandemic and geopolitics have led to higher rates of inflation in much of the world, but inflation rates in Bolivia dropped throughout this period.

 3. Each boliviano denomination has a distinct color.

-With the most recent issue of boliviano banknotes in 2018, each note is a different color.
+With the most recent issue of new boliviano banknotes in 2018, each note is a different color:

 4. Boliviano banknotes feature prominent Bolivian figures.

-The 2018 issue of banknotes features prominent Bolivian figures and revolutionaries on the front and vignettes of the country’s landscape and cultural symbols on the back.
+The 2018 issue of Bolivia currency banknotes features prominent Bolivian figures and revolutionaries on the front and vignettes of the country’s landscape and cultural symbols on the back:

-- The Bs10 note features Bolivian patriots José Santos “El Tambor” Vargas, Apiaguaiki Tumpa, and Eustaquio “El Moto” Méndez on the front and the Isla del Pescado in the Salar de Uyuni salt flat on the back, along with a hummingbird and the Queen of the Andes flowering plant.
+- Bs.
+10 banknote: This one features Bolivian patriots José Santos “El Tambor” Vargas, Apiaguaiki Tumpa, and Eustaquio “El Moto” Méndez on the front and the Isla del Pescado in the Salar de Uyuni salt flat on the back, along with a hummingbird and the Queen of the Andes flowering plant.

-- The Bs20 note features Bolivian war heroes and revolutionaries Genoveva Ríos, Tomás Katari, and Pedro Ignacio Muiba on the front and a black caiman on the back.
+- Bs.
+20 banknote: It features Bolivian war heroes and revolutionaries Genoveva Ríos, Tomás Katari, and Pedro Ignacio Muiba on the front and a black caiman on the back.

-- The Bs50 bill features Bolivian revolutionaries José Manuel “Cañoto” Baca, Bruno Racua, and Pablo Zárate on the front and the Nevado Sajama volcano, the Andean flamingo, and the grain quinoa on the back.
+- Bs.
+50 banknote: This banknote features Bolivian revolutionaries José Manuel “Cañoto” Baca, Bruno Racua, and Pablo Zárate on the front and the Nevado Sajama volcano, the Andean flamingo, and the grain quinoa on the back.

-- The Bs100 banknote features Bolivian revolutionaries Juana Azurduy de Padilla, Alejo Calatayud, and Antonio José de Sucre on the front and the Arco Iris Waterfalls, native flora, and the Hyacinth Macaw on the back.
+- Bs.
+100 banknote: It features Bolivian revolutionaries Juana Azurduy de Padilla, Alejo Calatayud, and Antonio José de Sucre on the front and the Arco Iris Waterfalls, native flora, and the Hyacinth Macaw on the back.

-- The Bs200 bill features Túpac Katari, Bartolina Sisa, and Simón Bolivar on the front and the Tiwanaku historical site, native flora, and the endangered and traditionally sacred Andean Mountain Cat on the back.
+- Bs.
+200 banknote: This features Túpac Katari, Bartolina Sisa, and Simón Bolivar on the front and the Tiwanaku historical site, native flora, and the endangered and traditionally sacred Andean Mountain Cat on the back.

 Many countries with emerging economies choose to print and mint their currencies abroad, and Bolivia is no exception.